Important information to read before booking a BCG vaccination appointment

 The vaccine that is currently available in Australia is not registered by the Therapeutic Goods Administration.
 Please read the fact sheet on unregistered BCG before requesting a BCG vaccination.

-BCG is only available at a small number of TB services in New South Wales.
+BCG is available through most TB services in New South Wales.
 Currently, demand for BCG vaccination is exceeding available appointments in all TB services.
 Please request vaccination as early as possible prior to travel, as requests made close to travel may not be able to be accommodated.

 Read the guidance for parents and carers: travelling overseas with children and the risk of tuberculosis.